What To Do About A Field Mouse In The House: Tips From Seaside Pest Control

 3. Seal Entry Points

-Once you identify their entryways, seal them up to prevent more mice from coming inside.
-Use steel wool, caulk, or hardware cloth for gaps and cracks.
+Once you identify their entry points, seal them to prevent more mice from coming inside.
+Use steel wool, caulk, or hardware cloth to fill gaps and cracks.

 4. Set Traps